CDAT/cdms/docs/source/manual/cdms_2.rst

     result = v(s)

 where v is a variable and s is the selector.
-An equivalent form is
+An equivalent form is:

 ::